A student in a QUT shirt stands a laboratory bench showing a model of human internal organs to visitors.

 • Radiation therapy.

-Explore experiments that biomedical science and medical laboratory science students perform as part of their studies.
+Explore experiments that biomedical science and medical laboratory science students perform as part of their studies at the Q Block Super Lab, on level 4.

 A QUT student stands in a large laboratory surrounded by activities and experiements, he is explaining anatomy models to a family of three.